stealth/harddns/README.md

 ```

 And follow the instructions for the `nsswitch.conf` modification or
 the proxy-daemon startup at your choice.
+The recommended usage is
+via the *harddnsd* daemon.

 If you have any (legacy) pinned certificates inside `/etc/harddns/pinned`,
 you should remove them. *harddns* is now using the CA bundle of your system.